 Service Learning is one of the core pillars of learning at SJI International and we strive to provide opportunities for every student, from grades 7 to 12, to engage in community meaningfully to deepen their understanding of local issues, make connections to global issues, and to develop skills that will equip them to be positive contributors to societies in the future.

-The five stages of Service-learning (investigation, planning, action, reflection and demonstration) are used to guide students as they strive to take positive action in collaboration with NGOs, charities and organisations across Singapore and South East Asia.
-By the time students become IB CAS (Creativity, Activity and Service) students in grade 11, they are therefore familiar with the process of Service-Learning (as it is synonymous with the CAS stages) and are able to make informed decisions about projects they choose to join or initiate themselves.
+The five stages of Service-Learning (investigation, planning, action, reflection and demonstration) are used to guide students as they strive to take positive action in collaboration with NGOs, charities and organisations across Singapore and Southeast Asia.
+By the time students become IB CAS (Creativity, Activity and Service) students in grade 11, they are therefore familiar with the process of Service-Learning (as it is synonymous with the CAS stages) and can make informed decisions about projects they choose to join or initiate themselves.
 Action can either be direct service (face to face interaction with beneficiaries), indirect service (donation drives, planning and running events in agreement with the beneficiary), advocacy (raising awareness, promoting causes) or action research (data collection, surveying etc.) and students are reminded that all action should be informed, and all needs should be authenticated.

 Student voice and choice is valued at each grade level and students are encouraged to engage in projects in addition to the expectations set by the school.
 Systems in place are designed to support student-initiated action and a student-led service council are actively involved in decision-making and mentoring of individuals and interest groups throughout the school year.